cacophony-wj/LeS/README.md

 _Light But Sexy_ is enabled by default.
 To switch to the sublist, select it from the main "profiles" dropdown in the center-top of MO2.
 No further steps are required.

-##  8. <a name='AnoteonBodySlide'></a>A note on BodySlide
+##  8. <a name='AnoteonBodySlide'></a>A Note on BodySlide

 All the armors in this list are huge in size.
 The custom fits are not included by default.

-You will have to run BodySlide on your own or weird stuff will happen.
-To do so launch it from the _Executables_ menu on the right.
-Choose the body you want from the _Preset_ menu.
+**You MUST run BodySlide on your own before you launch Skyrim or weird stuff will happen.
+This _can_ and _will_ include people wearing purple underwear, people varying in size depending on what clothes they wear, and more.**

+1. Launch _BodySlide_ from the _Executables_ menu on the right, where you can find a dropdown with items such as _SKSE_, _Skyrim_ and the _Skyrim Launcher_.

+2. You **may** receive a warning that you do not have "write access to the game data directory."
+This warning cannot be prevented as everyone uses different hard drives and different install directories.
+If this happens to you, follow steps **A** through **C** below.
+Otherwise, skip to step **3.**

+	A. Click the _Settings_ button in the lower right corner of _BodySlide_.

+	B. Click _Browse_ next to _Game Data Path_.

+	C. Select your **Data** directory within your **Skyrim Special Edition** directory.

+3. Choose the body you want from the _Preset_ menu.
 (You can see what it looks like by hitting the **Preview** button.
 I recommend the one called "3BBB HangEmHigh.")

-Then disable the mod called _BodyGen3_ in Mod Organizer 2's left pane.
+4. Disable the mod called _bodygen3_ in Mod Organizer 2's left pane.
+You'll find it at or near position **395**, just below _SKSE Settings._

-If you want to try an experimental _BodyGen_ feature, where each lady you meet has different measurements, leave _BodyGen3_ enabled and you must use the preset called _- Zeroed CBBE -_ or the body randomization will not work properly.
+5. If you want to try an experimental _BodyGen_ feature, where each lady you meet has different measurements, leave _bodygen3_ **ENABLED** instead.

+6. If you do leave BodyGen enabled, you **MUST** use the preset called _- Zeroed Sliders -_ or the body randomization will not work properly.

-To create the bodies and armors, click the X button next to the _Groups_ dropdown, tick the check box for _Build Morphs_ next to the _Batch Build_ button in the lower left, and then press _Batch Build_.
+7. Click the check box for _Build Morphs_ next to the _Batch Build_ button in the lower left

+8. Press _Batch Build_.
 You will have an intimidatingly long list of options to choose from which are mandatory, so be patient.

-If given a choice between 3BA or something else, choose 3BA.
-Otherwise 3BF or CBBE is fine.
-Hair color depends on what color hair you want poking out of helmets so roleplay it out.
+9. Always choose **3BA** before any other option.

+10. Second in priority should be **3BF**

+11. Third in priority should be **HDT**

+12. Only choose **CBBE** if no other options are available.

+13. Several helmets will have a hair color option.
+It only affects hair color poking out of a few helmets.
+This is personal choice.

+14. A few boots wiil feature _flat_ options.
+This essentially means _no high heels._ The other variants have high heels.
+Choose whichever you wish.

+15. Finally, press **Build** and wait for all the outfits to be built.

+You should now be ready to launch Skyrim with the _SKSE_ option under the _Executables_ dropdown.

 ##  9. <a name='ANoteonSexLabfortheUninitiated'></a>A Note on SexLab for the Uninitiated